 All finalists receive prizes, with a first-place prize of $250,000, a second-place prize of $175,000, and a third-place prize of $150,000.
 Even finalists in 11th place and onward receive $25,000 each, while regional semifinalists receive $2,000 each!

-Dr. Pepper is giving away $100,000 of tuition money (as well as many smaller prizes ranging from $1,000 to $20,000).
+Dr. Pepper awards $100,000 of tuition money (as well as many smaller prizes ranging from $1,000 to $20,000) to five students annually.
 This money may be used to cover educational expenses or to pay off student loans.
-You must be between the ages of 18 and 24.
+You must be between the ages of 18 and 24 in order to qualify.

 To apply, go to the official website and write a short essay describing how you plan to change the world.
-If your essay gets more than 50 likes, you'll be invited to create a short video to further elaborate on your goal and inspire more students.
+You'll also need to create and upload a short video to further elaborate on your goal and inspire more students.

 Every year, Flinn Scholarships go to 20 of Arizona’s highest-achieving high school seniors planning to study at an Arizona public university (including Arizona State University, Northern Arizona University, and the University of Arizona).

-This scholarship covers the full cost of tuition for four years, fees, room and board, a summer seminar in China, a study-abroad experience, an internship program, mentorship, and social activities (for scholarship winners only).
+This scholarship covers the full cost of tuition for four years, fees, room and board, a summer seminar in China, an additional study-abroad experience, an internship program, mentorship, and social activities (for scholarship winners only).

-In addition, Flinn Scholars get to work with top researchers and faculty members, meet with business and community leaders, and connect with alumni.
+In addition, Flinn Scholars get to work with top researchers and faculty members, meet with business and community leaders, enroll in an honors college, and connect with alumni.